rgueldenpfennig/Squidlr/README.md

 </details>

 ## What is Squidlr?
-Squidlr is a platform to easily download videos and GIFs from X (formerly known as Twitter) and Instagram posts.
+Squidlr is a platform to easily download videos and GIFs from various social media and video platforms.

 It's composed of a SPA (single page application) website and an API server and is open source software.

 ## Features
 - Download videos from:
-  - X (formerly Twitter)
+  - X (f.k.a Twitter)
   - Instagram
+  - TikTok
 - choose between available video file resolutions
 - support of multiple videos found in a single post
 - display of common meta data attached to the post (likes, shares, author, etc.)